 Address: Sanssouci, Am Neuen Palais, 14469 Potsdam

 Be sure to look for the gilded figure of Atlas with the world on his back, the one original feature to survive the vagaries of weather and war.
-Extensively rebuilt after WWII, the building is used for exhibitions and concerts and houses the Potsdam Museum with its fine collections related to local art, culture, and history.
-The Old Town Hall is linked by an intervening wing to the Baroque Knobelsdorff-Haus dating from 1750, also used for cultural programs.
+Extensively rebuilt after WWII, the building is used for exhibitions and concerts and houses the Potsdam Museum.
+It's worth visiting for its fine collections related to local art, culture, and the city's 1,000-plus-year history.

-Covering four city blocks, it's as popular with tourists as it is locals, who flock here for its numerous boutique shops, quaint cafés, and restaurants.
-Anticipate spending a few hours exploring the area, especially if you take in Johann Boumann House, a museum dedicated to the architect who led this remarkable 18th-century building project.
+Covering four city blocks, it's as popular a place to visit for tourists as it is with locals, who flock here for its numerous boutique shops, quaint cafés, and first-rate restaurants.
+Anticipate spending a few hours exploring the area on foot, especially if you take in Johann Boumann House, a museum dedicated to the architect who led this remarkable 18th-century building project.

 Address: Holländisches Viertel 1, 14467 Potsdam

-One of the more interesting of the many other buildings found in Neuer Garten is Schloss Cecilienhof.
+One of the more interesting of the many other buildings found in Neuer Garten is Cecilienhof Country House (Schloss Cecilienhof).
 Built between 1914-17 in the style of an English Tudor country house, Cecilienhof is most famous as the meeting place of the Potsdam Conference of July-August, 1945, between the US (Truman), the UK (Churchill), and the USSR (Stalin) at the end of WWII.

 Address: Im Neuen Garten, D-14469 Potsdam

-Potsdam's other large park, the Neuer Garten (New Garden), lies on the shores of the Heiliger See and covers an area of 253 acres.
+Potsdam's other large park, the New Garden (Neuer Garten) lies on the shores of the Heiliger See and covers an area of 253 acres.
 Splendidly landscaped in the sentimental style of the late 18th century and laid out in 1789, it was meant to reflect the style of a rural English country estate.
 The gardens are now a little more formal, but certainly retain their original splendor.